HagertyRobotics/ftc_app_networked_simulator/README.md

 # ftc_app

+***NOTE: Copy of FTC Robot Controller App, forked from ftctechnh/ftc_app***

+The goal of this project is to create a standalone app that will replace the USB connected Modern Robotics hardware (USB Motor Controller, Legacy Motor Controller, USB Servo Controller) with a networked connected computer.
+This computer will then run a simulation of the controllers and provide a 3d view of a simulated robot.
+To accomplish this, the FTDI USB to serial driver library file will be removed and replaced with a stub driver that implements the required calls.
+The old USB calls will then be rerouted to the computer using UDP packets.

+**Original README:**

 FTC Android Studio project to create FTC Robot Controller app.

 This is the FTC SDK that can be used to create an FTC Robot Controller app, with custom op modes.